 If your schedule and finances permit, check out of the hotel the day after.
-In doing so the last day of the event, you don’t have to worry about checking out on time and figuring out what to do with your luggage before getting to those last seminars on in the afternoon.
+In doing so the last day of the event, you don’t have to worry about checking out on time and figuring out what to do with your luggage before getting to those last classes in the afternoon.
 After the event closes, you can go back to the room and relax instead of rushing off to the airport/hitting the road.
 You can “decompress” before returning to reality.
 You can avoid the challenge of trying to find a luggage cart and waiting for an empty elevator when checking in and out!
 It’s a lot easier than when hundreds of kinksters with lots of leather and toys are looking for carts and filling the elevators at the same time.

 Be polite to the hotel staff.
 It’s difficult to handle a weekend with a crowd the size of a typical kink event.
 You may run into delays getting room services or dealing with problems with your room.
 The hotel staff is doing the best they can, so please be patient.
-Be respectful of the housekeeping staff; don’t leave toys and explicit materials lying around the room.
+Be respectful of the housekeeping staff; don’t leave toys and explicit materials laying around the room.
 It’s not easy to find a hotel that will host this kind of event, so we need to make a good impression so that we will be invited back.
 Thank the hotel staff any time you talk to them, and tip well!

 The TES Fest volunteers put in a lot of time and effort to help the event run smoothly.
-Show them that you appreciate it by saying “Thanks!” or “Good job!”
+Show them that you appreciate it by saying “Thanks!”
 And especially, be respectful of the Security staff.
-Yes, will ask to see your event badge and id every time you go into the the play space or event areas, even if you just left and turned around because you forgot something.
+Yes, will ask to see your event badge and id every time you go into the play space or event areas, even if you just left and turned around because you forgot something.
 And they will not let you in without it.
 They are doing their job, and the rules are there to protect you, the event and the hotel.
 It only takes a second to show your id, so just smile, show them your badge, and thank them!

-Be prepared for an incredible high during the event, and for culture shock when you get back to the “real world” after the event.
+Be prepared for an incredible high during the event and for culture shock when you get back to the “real world” after the event.
 (We call this “event drop”.)